 How This Leads to Binge Eating

 The thought pattern behind orthorexia is very rigid.
-If I’m not following my clean eating plan 100% that I am unhealthy and unpure.
+“If I’m not following my clean eating plan 100% that I am unhealthy, bad and unpure”.

-So when you break a rule (which is bound to happen!) you starting thinking, Well since I already had [insert fear food here]_____ I might as well have everything else I don’t allow myself to eat and I’ll start over again tomorrow.
+So when you break a rule (which is bound to happen) you starting thinking, Well since I already had [insert fear food here]_____ I might as well have everything else I don’t allow myself to eat and I’ll start over again tomorrow.
 This is often labeled “last supper mentality” because you are swearing up and down that tomorrow you’ll start over and this will never happen again.

 Orthorexia behaviors —> binge eating –> back to orthorexia behaviors to “make up” for the binge –> binge eating.